-MBChB, MSc, MRCP, PhD
+Dr Laith Al-Rubaiy MBChB, MSc, MRCP, PhD

 Consultant Gastroenterologist and Hepatologist

-Dr Al-Rubaiy is an award winner doctor and have been awarded 3 competitive national and local awards for my work in Gastroenterology and Hepatology.
+Dr Al-Rubaiy is an award winner doctor and has been awarded 3 competitive national and local awards for work in Gastroenterology and Hepatology.
 He has also been awarded 12 grants and 2 highly competitive scholarships throughout his career.
 In 2017, Dr Al-Rubaiy was competitively selected to be named the “Young Gastroenterologist of the year: Emerging Leader” by the British Society of Gastroenterology for his clinical work, research, medical education and collaborations.
 He published more than 30 peer reviewed articles, 14 case reports and 37 abstract and conference presentations.
 He was also involved in writing 3 books/ chapters.

-His clinical work at St Mark’s hospital involves the management of patients with various liver and bile ducts problems and other gastroenterology problems such as Inflammatory Bowel Disease (IBD), Irritable Bowel Syndrome (IBS), diarrhoea, weight loss, anaemia and acid reflux disease.
+His clinical work at St Mark’s Hospital involves the management of patients with various liver and bile ducts problems and other gastroenterology problems such as Inflammatory Bowel Disease (IBD), Irritable Bowel Syndrome (IBS), diarrhoea, weight loss, anaemia and acid reflux disease.
 He performs upper and lower gastrointestinal endoscopy to investigate these conditions.